Penn State Focuses on Digital Fluency to Prepare Students for Jobs of the Future

 Looking ahead another 11 years, it is equally difficult to predict the technology and work that will make up our everyday lives.
 According to a 2017 report, The Next Era of Human/Machine Partnerships, 85% of the jobs that will be available in 2030 haven’t even been invented yet.
 This poses a clear challenge for universities.
 The job of any university is to prepare students for success, but how do you do that when so much of the future is unknown?

 For Penn State, the solution is going beyond digital literacy and focusing on digital fluency to give students the tools to be creators and flexible skills that will help them define the future.
-We sat down with Marie Hardin, Dean of the Donald P. Bellisario College of Communications; Michael Kubit, CIO and Vice President for IT; and Kyle Bowen, Director of Innovation, Teaching and Learning with Technology, to talk about how they are readying students to face a future filled with unknowns and opportunities.
+We sat down with Marie Hardin, Dean of the Donald P. Bellisario College of Communications; Michael Kubit, CIO and Vice President for IT; and Kyle Bowen, former Director of Innovation, Teaching and Learning with Technology, to talk about how they are readying students to face a future filled with unknowns and opportunities.

 We hear about digital literacy in education, but what is digital fluency?